dafer45/TBTK/doc/Manual.md

 ```

 @page PropertyExtractors PropertyExtractors
+@link TBTK::PropertyExtractor::PropertyExtractor See more details about the PropertyExtractors in the API@endlink

 # Physical properties, not numerics {#PhysicalPropertiesNotNumerics}
 In order to allow application developers to focus on relevant physical questions rather than algorithm specific details, and to prevent algorithm specific requirements from spreading to other parts of the code, TBTK encourages the use PropertyExtractors for extracting physical quantities from the Solvers.
 PropertyExtractors are interfaces to Solvers that largely present themselves uniformly to other parts of the code.